RallyTechServices/test-case-apps/test-status-by-attribute/README.md

 * When the app is timebox scoped and the parent record type for counting is not the testcase type, then there will be a percentage executed bar

-* When the the percentage executed bar is showing, the "None" row will include for calculation TestCases that got picked up by the timebox scope but are not associated with the proper type.
-For example, if TestSet:Name is selected in the dropdown, then the test set name is the row key unless the test case was picked up because its Story is in the timebox.
-For test cases associated with a story and a testset in the same timebox, the total count will be caught twice.
+* When the app is timebox scoped, the results will only contain test cases that are associated with the items that are associated with the timebox -- and only if those items are the type selected.
+That is, if you choose TestSet: Name from the dropdown, only test cases related to the test sets associated with the timebox will be shown.
+Same is true for WorkProduct: x.
+However, if you choose one of the TestCase attributes, then test cases that belong to stories, defects or test sets that are associated with the timebox will be shown and calculated.

 ![screenshot with execution](./images/screenshot_execution.png "execution")